ErpNetDocs/tech/advanced/scripting/domain-model/advanced-examples.md

 });
 ```

-This example will return all customer entities where the party property references the `person1` object.
+This example returns all customer entities whose party reference points to the `person1` object.

-You can also use reference filters with other related properties, such as retrieving all sales orders for a particular customer:
+You can also use reference filters with other related data attributes, such as retrieving all sales orders for a particular customer:

 ```js
 // Assume 'customer' is a Customer entity.